MeanderingProgrammer/render-markdown.nvim/README.md

 - Changes between `rendered` view in normal mode and raw view in all other modes
 - Supports rendering `markdown` injected into other file types
 - Highlights headings with different groups depending on level and replaces `#`
-- Highlights code blocks to better stand out
+- Highlights code blocks and inline code to better stand out
 - Replaces whichever style bullet point is being used with provided character
 - Replaces block quote leading `>` with provided character
 - Updates table borders with better border characters, does NOT automatically align